Tag Archives: John Barry

 Frank Sidebottom, The OiNK Get-Together Song

 On the B-side is the brand new song, The OiNK Get-Together Song.
 Chris sings along with Marc in the previous songs and Frank even makes a small guest appearance in The OiNK Song when he realises he’s on the wrong track and asks the listener to turn the record over.
-This next song is twice as long and sees him in his usual place as the lead singer, with Little Frank constantly asking when he’ll get to contribute.
+This next song is twice as long and sees him in his usual place as lead singer, with Little Frank constantly asking when he’ll get to contribute.
 It’s billed as a song starring characters from the comic, however the reality is much different (and funnier) than you might expect.

 The OiNK!
 Get-Together Song written by Frank Sidebottom (Chris Sievey)